Simulation of radio signals from cosmic-ray cascades in air and ice as observed by in-ice Askaryan radio detectors: Ray tracing

 To account for the changing index of refraction in both air and ice, as well as the transition of the radiation from air to ice, FAERIE uses full ray tracing for the simulation of the radio emission.
 Ray tracing is the procedure of tracing the trajectory of radio waves traveling through a given medium, and/or passing the boundary of two different media.
 Ray tracing in the simulation is performed analytically in a flat Earth approximation using an exponential refractive index profile for both air and ice.
 Furthermore we assume a cylindrical symmetry for both media, i.e. the refractive index profile only depends on the depth in the air or ice.
 The air density profile and corresponding refractive index profile as well as the refractive index profile for the ice can be freely adjusted by the user.

-For the results presented in this work, the density of the atmosphere is described by a five-layer model for the South Pole fitted to a database used by the National Center for Environmental Predictions (NCEP) Global Forecast System (GFS) in weather forecasting.
+For the results presented in this work, the density of the atmosphere is described by a five-layer model for the South Pole fitted to a database used by the National Center for Environmental Predictions Global Forecast System in weather forecasting.
 Based on this fit, a five-layer model of the refractive index is created.
 Both the five-layer density model as well as the corresponding five-layer refractive index model are then used for the CORSIKA/CoREAS simulation~\cite{Latif2023}.
 The details of the models are given in Appendix~\ref{App:atmosphere}.
 In the following, the refractive index model for ice is set to

-corresponding to the model used by the Askaryan Radio Array (ARA) at the South Pole outlined in~\cite{Kelley2018}.
+corresponding to the model used by the Askaryan Radio Array at the South Pole outlined in~\cite{Kelley2018}.
 More detailed information on the analytical ray tracer can be found in \cite{Latif_thesis_2020, Latif_IceRayTracing_2020}.

-The ray-bending effect is less pronounced for air than for ice since the air refractive index value remains close to unity throughout.
+Air-to-ice ray tracing describes ray bending in air, followed by refraction at the air-ice boundary and further bending in the ice.
+The ray-bending effect is less pronounced in air than in ice since the air refractive index value remains close to unity throughout.
 The refractive index profile is however still relevant, as the refractivity $R = n - 1$ starts around $R = 0$ at the top of the atmosphere and increases to approximately $R = 3 \times 10^{-4}$ at sea level, which can lead to a so-called refractive displacement for inclined air showers~\cite{Schluter:2020tdz}.
 The polar ice refractive index changes from $n = 1.35$ at the surface to $n = 1.78$ within the first $100-200~$m.
-Therefore, significant ray bending occurs near the ice surface due to a sharp change in the refractive index values.
-Moreover, for ice-to-ice ray propagation, in general two solutions are found for each emitter-receiver pair.
+Therefore, significant refraction occurs near the ice surface due to a sharp change in the refractive index values.
+For ice-to-ice ray propagation, in general two solutions are found for each emitter-receiver pair.
 The first solution we will call the direct ray, which out of the two solutions has the shortest ray path between emitter and receiver.
 The second solution we will call the indirect ray, which can either be a refracted ray with a ray path longer than that of the direct ray, or a ray reflecting on the ice-air boundary.
 All three types of rays are shown in Figure~\ref{fig:diff_rays}.

 In order to obtain ray parameters like the ray propagation time and path length from the analytic ray tracing expressions, one must provide the initial launch angle of the ray.
 At the correct launch angle, the ray will hit the target point in ice.
 Therefore, ray tracing involves a minimization procedure.
 This procedure will be slightly different from when we are tracing rays from a point in air to a point in ice as compared to when the rays are being traced between two in-ice points.